danieltar18/linear-algebra/README.md

 ## Topics Covered

+- Scalars and Scalar Operations
 - Vectors and Vector Operations
 - Matrices and Matrix Operations
+- Tensors and Tensor Operations
 - Systems of Linear Equations
 - Eigenvalues and Eigenvectors
 - Singular Value Decomposition (SVD)